dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A49: DCE - Phase 2 - File Association & Diffing Plan
 # Date Created: C82
 # Author: AI Model
-# Updated on: C91 (Mark file existence check as in-progress)
+# Updated on: C95 (Update UI flow to a two-pane diff view)

 - **Key/Value for A0:**
 - **Description:** Plans the UI and backend logic to visually link file blocks in an AI response to workspace files and sets the stage for an integrated diff tool.